China's Xinjiang says "terrorist" axe, knife and arson attack kills 21

 The battle ended with the gang members burning down the house, killing the rest of the people there, Hou said.
 Eight people had been detained.

+Dilxat Raxit, spokesman for the exiled World Uyghur Congress, said the violence was sparked by the shooting and killing of a young Uighur by "Chinese armed personnel", prompting the Uighurs to fight back.

+"To suppress the fight among the Uighurs, China can engage in arbitrary shootings," Raxit said in an emailed statement.

-Some Chinese officials blame such attacks on Muslim militants trained in Pakistan.
+Some Chinese officials also blame such attacks on Muslim militants trained in Pakistan.
 But many rights groups say China overstates the threat to justify its tight grip on the region.

-Dilxat Raxit, spokesman for the exiled World Uyghur Congress, said the violence was sparked by the shooting and killing of a young Uighur by "Chinese armed personnel", prompting the Uighurs to retaliate.

-"The information that we've received is that from last night till this morning, the authorities have flooded the streets with armed men," Dilxat Raxit said by phone from Sweden where he is based.

-"After the incident, the locals' mobile phone and internet connections were cut off.
-Today it has recovered slightly, though not completely."
+(Reporting by Sally Huang, Terril Yue Jones, Sui-Lee Wee and Beijing newsroom; Editing by Nick Macfie)